husio/masenko/docs/index.rst

 Welcome to Masenko
 ------------------

+Masenko is an open source (`MIT licensed <https://github.com/husio/masenko/blob/unstable/LICENSE>`_), language agnostic, background task processing manager with a focus on simplicity, reliability and clean interface.

+---

 * Plain text protocol.
 * Tasks are pushed to queue by clients.
 * Tasks are explicitly fetched from queues by clients (no subscription).